 Nettle is a plant that has been used medicinally for ages, dating back as far as Ancient Greece.
 It's growing origin in the colder regions of Europe and Asia.
 Nettles are an excellent source of vitamins.
 In foods, young Stinging Nettle Leaves are eaten as a cooked vegetable.
 In manufacturing, stinging nettle extract is used as an ingredient in hair and...

 Siberian Ginseng is a plant from Northeaster Asia.
 It contains a lot of unique active substances (around 200), which are not found in any other plant.
-The most important of them are the so-called ginsenosides.
-They improve the ability of hemoglobin to bond with oxygen and, as a result, the organs are better supplied with oxygen.
+The most important of them is the so-called ginsenosides.

 Soapwort is native to Europe, Asia to western Siberia.
 It grows in cool places at low or moderate elevations under hedgerows and along the shoulders of roadways.
 Soapwort is perhaps best known as a plant for making natural soaps and also for cleaning and brightening delicate fabrics, but it is also used in medicine.